-Managed Rulesets contain rules that are continuously updated to better detect malicious payloads.
+WAF’s managed rulesets contain rules that are continuously updated to better detect malicious payloads.
 They target specific patterns of established attack vectors and have a very low rate of false positives.
-However, Managed Rulesets are not optimized for attacks based on variations of the original signature introduced, for example, by fuzzing techniques.
+However, managed rulesets are not optimized for attacks based on variations of the original signature introduced, for example, by fuzzing techniques.

 WAF attack score allows you to identify these attack variations and their malicious payloads.
 It classifies each request using a machine learning algorithm, assigning an attack score from 1 to 99 based on the likelihood that the request is malicious.
-Just like , you can use this score to identify potentially malicious traffic that is not an exact match to any of the rules in the WAF Managed Rulesets.
+Just like Bot Management, you can use this score to identify potentially malicious traffic that is not an exact match to any of the rules in WAF Managed Rules.

-To maximize protection, Cloudflare recommends that you use both Managed Rulesets and WAF attack score.
+To maximize protection, Cloudflare recommends that you use both Managed Rules and WAF attack score.

 - A score of